MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities.md

 ## Remove a user-assigned managed identity from a cluster

-The user-assigned identity is removed using C#, Resource Manager template, or the Azure portal as detailed below.
+Remove the user-assigned identity using the Azure portal, C#, or Resource Manager template as detailed below.

 # [Azure portal](#tab/portal)

-### Remove a user-assigned managed identity from a cluster using the Azure portal
+### Remove a user-assigned managed identity using the Azure portal

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 1. Select **Settings** > **Identity** in left pane of portal.
 1. Select the **User assigned** tab.
 1. Search for the identity you created earlier and select it.
-Click **Remove**.
+Select **Remove**.

+    ![Remove user assigned identity](media/managed-identities/user-assigned-identity-remove.png)

 1. In the pop-up window, select **Yes** to remove the user-assigned identity.
 The **Identity** pane reverts to same condition as before the addition of the user-assigned identity.

-    ![Remove user assigned identity](media/managed-identities/user-assigned-identity-remove.png)

 # [C#](#tab/c-sharp)